-2.5.2 SMIMECapabilities Attribute
+2.5.2.
+SMIMECapabilities Attribute

 The SMIMECapabilities attribute includes signature algorithms (such as "shalWithRSAEncryption"), symmetric algorithms (such as "DES-EDE3-CBC"), and key encipherment algorithms (such as "rsaEncryption").
-It also includes a non-algorithm capability which is the preference for signedData.
+There are also several identifiers which indicate support for other optional features such as binary encoding and compression.
 The SMIMECapabilities were designed to be flexible and extensible so that, in the future, a means of identifying other capabilities and preferences such as certificates can be added in a way that will not cause current clients to break.

 If present, the SMIMECapabilities attribute MUST be a SignedAttribute; it MUST NOT be an UnsignedAttribute.
 CMS defines SignedAttributes as a SET OF Attribute.
 The SignedAttributes in a signerInfo MUST NOT include multiple instances of the SMIMECapabilities attribute.
 CMS defines the ASN.1 syntax for Attribute to include attrValues SET OF AttributeValue.
+A

-A SMIMECapabilities attribute MUST only include a single instance of AttributeValue.
+SMIMECapabilities attribute MUST only include a single instance of AttributeValue.
 There MUST NOT be zero or multiple instances of AttributeValue present in the attrValues SET OF AttributeValue.

-The semantics of the SMIMECapabilites attribute specify a partial list as to what the client announcing the SMIMECapabilites can support.
-A client does not have to list every capability it supports, and probably should not list all its capabilities so that the capabilities list doesn't get too long.
-In an SMIMECapabilities attribute, the OIDs are listed in order of their preference, but SHOULD be logically separated along the lines of their categories (signature algorithms, symmetric algorithms, key encipherment algorithms, etc.)
+The semantics of the SMIMECapabilities attribute specify a partial list as to what the client announcing the SMIMECapabilities can support.
+A client does not have to list every capability it supports, and need not list all its capabilities so that the capabilities list doesn't get too long.
+In an SMIMECapabilities attribute, the object identifiers (OIDs) are listed in order of their preference, but SHOULD be separated logically along the lines of their categories (signature algorithms, symmetric algorithms, key encipherment algorithms, etc.)

 The structure of the SMIMECapabilities attribute is to facilitate simple table lookups and binary comparisons in order to determine matches.
 For instance, the DER-encoding for the SMIMECapability for DES EDE3 CBC MUST be identically encoded regardless of the implementation.
+Because of the requirement for identical encoding, individuals documenting algorithms to be used in the SMIMECapabilities attribute SHOULD explicitly document the correct byte sequence for the common cases.

-In the case of symmetric algorithms, the associated parameters for the OID MUST specify all of the parameters necessary to differentiate between two instances of the same algorithm.
-For instance, the number of rounds and block size for RC5 must be specified in addition to the key length.
+For any capability, the associated parameters for the OID MUST specify all of the parameters necessary to differentiate between two instances of the same algorithm.
+For instance, the number of rounds and the block size for RC5 needs to be specified in addition to the key length.